 Many hummingbirds are migrating!
-Learn some fun facts about hummingbirds as well as ways to attract these pollinators to your home or school garden.
-These tiny, truly remarkable creatures are all-American birds.
+Learn some fun facts about hummingbirds—how much these tiny birds weigh, whether they can really see red, and what types you’ll see where you live.
 Did you know hummers do not flap their wings?
-Enjoy these fascinating hummingbird facts …
+Enjoy these fascinating hummingbird facts.

 What Is a Hummingbird’s Size?